Wolf Reproduction Biology and Maturation

 Communication between pack members allows wolves to care for and feed of their young, defend their common territory, and cooperatively bring down prey larger than could individual wolves on their own.

 A great deal of the communication among wolf pack members involves body language.
-Specialized behaviors and postures have evolved that help reduce aggression between individual animals within the pack.
+Specialised behaviours and postures have evolved that help reduce aggression between individual animals within the pack.
 Body language helps the pack live together more agreeably.

 Facial expressions are often used to express emotions.
-Wolves may indicate dominat behavior by baring teeth and pointing erect ears forward.
-Subordinate behavior may be indicated by closed mouths, slit-like eyes, and ears pulled back and held close to the head.
+Wolves may indicate dominant behaviour by baring teeth and pointing erect ears forward.
+Subordinate behaviour may be indicated by closed mouths, slit-like eyes, and ears pulled back and held close to the head.

 Wolves also use tail positions to communicate emotion.
 Wolves expressing threatening signs hold their tails high, almost perpendicular, while submissive wolves lower themselves before dominant pack members, tails tucked between their legs.

 A wolf’s sense of smell is up to 100,000 times greater than humans’.
 Under good conditions a wolf can smell something a mile or more away.
 Scent is a very effective means of communication for wolves.

 Wolf packs are highly territorial.
 Scents are used to clearly mark the boundaries of territories, to claim and defend that territory from other packs, to mark food ownership, and to act as a sort of road map for the pack itself.
 Scent is a way for a pack to make its presence known long after it has moved to another part of its territory.